adonisjs/legacy-docs/3.0/lucid.md

 const asianCountries = yield Country.query().where('inAsia', true).pair('iso', 'name')
 ```

-## Scope Methods
+## Query Scopes

-Scope methods are custom chainable query methods that you can define on Lucid Models.
+Query scopes are custom chainable query methods that you can define on Lucid Models.
 There are helpful in keeping your code expressive and DRY.

 ```javascript
 'use strict'